nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. ConnectUS shows a list of persons
+2. ConnectUS shows a list of persons.
-3. User requests to open the WhatsApp page of a specific person in the list with provided message
+3. User requests to open the WhatsApp page of a specific person in the list with provided message.
-4. ConnectUS launches desired WhatsApp with message prefilled
+4. ConnectUS launches desired WhatsApp with message prefilled.<br>
    Use case ends.

 **Extensions**

 - 3a.
 The person has no WhatsApp record.
   - 3a1.
-ConnectUS displays error message.
+ConnectUS displays error message.<br>
     Use case ends.

 - 4a.
-WhatsApp is launched, but it does not fill the message.
+WhatsApp is launched, but it does not fill the message.<br>
   Use case resumes from step 3.

 [↑ Back to top of section](#8-requirements)